weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

 When writing properly loosely coupled code using dependency injection, it is much easier to isolate specific areas of your code base for the purposes of running tests on them without needing to fire up your entire project.
 This can take the form of user-driven test-beds or fully automated tests using NUnit.
 Automated tests are especially useful when used with a continuous integration server.
 This allows you to automatically run the tests whenever new commits are pushed to source control.

-There are two very basic helper classes included with Zenject that can make it easier to write automated tests for your game.
-One is for Unit tests and the other is for Integration tests.
-Both approaches are run via Unity's built in Test Runner (which also has a command line interface that you can hook up to a continuous integration server).
-The main difference between the two is that Unit Tests are much smaller in scope and meant for testing a small subset of the classes in your application, whereas Integration Tests can be more expansive and can involve firing up many different systems.
+There are three very basic helper classes included with Zenject that can make it easier to write automated tests for your game.
+One is for Unit Tests, the other is for Integration Tests, and the third is for Scene Tests.
+All approaches are run via Unity's built in Test Runner (which also has a command line interface that you can hook up to a continuous integration server).
+The main differences are that Unit Tests are much smaller in scope and meant for testing a small subset of the classes in your application, whereas Integration Tests can be more expansive and can involve firing up many different systems.
+And Scene Tests are used to fire up entire scenes and then probe the state of the scene as part of the test.

 This is best shown with some examples.